openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 The body of the payload is exposed inside the `body` prefix.

-For example if you are running a Pull Request on Github pac will receive a payload which has this kind of json:
+For example if you are running a Pull Request on GitHub pac will receive a payload which has this kind of json:

 ```json